ProjectChroma/Chroma/README.md

 ## Installation for Development

 1. Clone this repository (`git clone https://github.com/ProjectChroma/Chroma.git`)
+1. Install [git-lfs](https://git-lfs.github.com/) using the directions at the bottom-left
 1. Download [Slick2D](http://slick.ninjacave.com/) and extract its contents
 1. Open Eclipse
 1. Set your workspace to the folder you cloned into (i.e. `C:\Users\You\workspace`)